Anquonette Stiles DC, MPH – Executive Director

 For over 35 years, Dr. Kent has been committed to developing improved clinical strategies, and securing the future of chiropractic.

-An attorney as well as a chiropractor, Dr. Kent is a member of the California bar and is also currently a Professor and Director of the Center for Scholarly Activity at Sherman College of Chiropractic in Spartanburg, South Carolina.
+An attorney as well as a chiropractor, Dr. Kent is a member of the California bar and is also currently a Professor and Director of Presidential Global Initiatives at Sherman College of Chiropractic in Spartanburg, South Carolina.

 Dr. Kent’s ability to integrate the philosophy and science of chiropractic is legendary.